-Melanocytic Naevi (or as they’re often called—moles), by definition, are a type of skin growth, and they occur when cells don’t spread out through the skin but grow in a cluster.
-The cells that make up moles are the ones that give your skin its natural pigment and are called melanocytes.
+Melanocytic Naevi (or as they’re often called—moles), by definition, is a type of skin growth, and they occur when cells don’t spread out through the skin but grow in a cluster.
+The cells that makeup moles are the ones that give your skin its natural pigment and are called melanocytes.

 Moles differ in size, color, placement, etc. Let’s see when you should be concerned about a mole and what your removal options are.

 There are three types of moles based on the way they look, when they develop in life, and if they are cause for concern.

 Atypical naevi are usually larger in size and have irregular shapes.
 These moles are at the greatest risk of becoming cancerous out of the three types.
 Atypical moles come in all shades and sizes, as opposed to melanoma which is classified as a darker mole.

 Congenital naevi are the ones that pose the least amount of risk for becoming cancerous.
 They are usually present at birth, and they’re often flat in shape.
 These moles come in different shades and shapes.

 Acquired naevi can be a cause for concern, but not all of them necessarily turn into melanoma.
 They appear later in life and are often due to sun damage.
 Their color tends to be brown, they’re round, and they shouldn’t undergo any significant change as you age.

 There are different types of moles—the ways we can differentiate them are: how they look, the time when they appear, the reason why they appear, and whether they are harmful or not.
 Let’s see how to tell whether you have a reason for concern regarding your mole and what the next step should be.